What is Conversion Rate Optimization (CRO)?

 • Lane Bryant of Ascena Brands increased conversions 6% to 11% across its digital shopping platform by changing a one-size-fits-all shopping experience to feature individualized landing pages that change dynamically in real time.

-Conversion rate optimization is about making the most of the audience you’ve worked hard to build.
+Conversion rate optimization is about both increasing the number of visitors to your website and making the most of the audience you’ve worked hard to build.
 It prioritizes quality over quantity to help you deliver an optimal experience to the people who are most likely to engage further with your products and services.
 Take the time to understand their intent and enhance their individual experiences, and your digital performance is sure to climb.